-Adjustment disorder, sometimes referred to as situational depression, is an abnormal and excessive reaction to an identifiable life stressor.
+Adjustment disorder, sometimes referred to as situational depression, is a lengthy, abnormal, and excessively negative reaction to an identifiable life stressor.
 The reaction is more severe than would normally be expected and can result in significant impairment in social, occupational, or academic functioning.
 Adjustment disorder is typified by symptoms such as depression, anxiety, difficulty moving past the stressful event, and reckless behavior.

 In addition to its common symptoms of depression, anxiety, or reckless behavior, adjustment disorder is also associated with an increased risk of suicidal behavior and substance abuse, as well as the prolonging of medical disorders or interference with medical treatment.
-When it persists, it may progress into a more severe condition such as major depressive disorder.
+When adjustment disorder persists, it may progress into a more severe condition such as major depressive disorder.

 According to the DSM-5, the symptoms or behaviors must be clinically significant, typically evidenced by one or both of the following: